đź’°

 That’s it—no key combo required.
 If something still seems off, try a safe mode boot or recovery options.

-How to Reset PRAM/NVRAM on Your Mac
+How to Reset PRAM/NVRAM on Your Device

-For Intel Macs (2015–2020)
+For Intel Models (2015–2020)

-• Shut down your Mac.
+• Shut down your device.

 • Turn it on and immediately press and hold:Option + Command + P + R